Eagan Child Custody Attorney

 - And more

-To schedule a consultation with one of our skilled Eagan County child custody attorney, call our firm today at (651) 369-7749 or contact us online.
+To schedule a consultation with one of our skilled Eagan County child custody attorneys, call our firm today at (651) 369-7749 or contact us online.

 Minnesota courts are required to apply 13 separate factors to determine which custodial arrangement is in the child's best interests: